Joshua-Xie/cepheus/certs/README.md

-## Certs
+### Certs

 #### Important if using behind firewall or proxy

 This directory is where you place any CA certs that your firm may require for proxies.
-If your firm does not use proxies then there should be nothing except this readme in the directory.
+If your firm does not use proxies then there should be nothing except this README.md in the directory.

 Once you place the cert(s) in this directory then you *must* update /bootstrap/vms/environment_config.yaml to modify the following: